 Preserve Evidence from the Accident

 After the accident, you may be tempted to immediately try to get your bike repaired.
 However, when a person who was injured in a bike accident does this, it is a critical mistake.
-By leaving your bike in the damaged condition it was in following the crash, your bicycle accident lawyer Newport Beach victims rely on for victories in these cases can turn over your bike, helmet, and other equipment to a skilled bicycle accident specialist.
+By leaving your bike in the damaged condition it was in following the crash, your attorney can turn over your bike, helmet, and other equipment to a skilled bicycle accident specialist.
 Once this is done, the accident specialist can use forensics and other highly-specialized scientific techniques to reconstruct the accident scene and show the accident was not your fault.

 Document Details of the Accident Scene

 While police will file an accident report, they may not do a thorough examination of the accident scene.
 As a result, critical pieces of evidence may be overlooked.
 Therefore, if you are able to do so, always try to document as many details of the scene as possible.
 For example, if there are traffic signals nearby or perhaps stop signs, speed limit signs, or even signs warning motorists to look out for bicyclists, use your smartphone to take photos of these items.
 Also, if the driver’s vehicle left skid marks on the road, photograph these as well, since this could indicate they were not observing posted speed limits at the time of the crash or may have been driving while distracted or impaired.

 A few days following your bicycle accident, insurance companies will come calling to get a feel for how they should proceed.
 While the person who contacts you by phone or in-person may seem friendly, concerned, and wanting to help you through this difficult situation, don’t fall for this phony act.
 In reality, the insurance representative is simply trying to trick you into admitting the accident was your fault or get you to make a quick settlement for a very low dollar amount.
 In either case, don’t handle it on your own.
 Instead, immediately refer all communications about your accident to your bike crash lawyer.